claremcgillis/Daedalus-Labyrinth/README.md

    The recursive abstraction can
      find one path through a maze starting one step further from the start ending at the treasure without reaching any stepping stone more than once

+[EDIT]
+When I am asked to
+   find one path that takes n steps through a maze starting at a designated beginning ending at the treasure without reaching any stepping stone more than once,

+   The recursive abstraction can
+     find one path that takes n - 1 steps through a maze starting one step further from the start ending at the treasure without reaching any stepping stone more than once

 # Base Case
    When there is nowhere else to go